 Most of the information that you will need about our graduate programs and the application process can be found on our website.
 Below are some guidelines and helpful links.
-If you have specific questions, please feel free to contact the Graduate Coordinator.
+If you have specific questions, please feel free to contact the Graduate Secretary or Graduate Coordinator.

-The Department of Biological Sciences does not and will not tell students their potential chances of being admitted or receiving assistantship funding until all credentials have been received.
-Admission decisions are based on multiple factors including: undergraduate major/minor, GRE and TOEFL scores, GPA in undergraduate major and overall GPA, letters of recommendation, statement of research interest, availability of faculty advisor, etc. Admission decisions are not made until all credentials have been received.
+The Department of Biological Sciences receives many applications for a limited number of positions.
+Note that the department does not share applicant rankings with potential students in regard to admission or funding decisions.
+Admission decisions are based on multiple factors including: undergraduate major/minor, TOEFL scores (where required), GPA in undergraduate major and overall GPA, letters of recommendation, statement of research interest, availability of faculty advisor, etc. Admission decisions are not made until all credentials have been received.

-Prerequisites for the graduate program include completion of a baccalaureate degree, normally in one of the biological sciences, and completion of course work in organic chemistry (with a laboratory) and calculus.
+Prerequisites for the graduate program include completion of a baccalaureate degree, typically in one of the biological sciences.

-Domestic applicants to the Ph.D. program who have a grade point average of at least 3.3, scored above the 60th percentile on the GRE, and present evidence of research ability may be eligible to apply to Ph.D. program following completion of the baccalaureate degree--Important: you must contact the Graduate Coordinator BEFORE applying.
+Applicants to the Ph.D. program must have or will have completed a M.S. or M.A. prior to the start of the Ph.D. program, preferably in Biology or a related field.
 A separate application to the Ph.D. program must be made by all students completing a master's degree, even if the degree is from Bowling Green State University.

-All applicants are strongly encouraged to visit the faculty websites, identify one or more faculty members in their area of interest, and contact them in order to make sure they are accepting students and would be willing to serve as an advisor BEFORE applying to the program.
+All applicants are strongly encouraged to visit the faculty websites, identify one or more faculty members in their area of interest, and contact them in order to make sure they are accepting students and would be willing to serve as an advisor.

 Admission and funding decisions are made competitively.

-Fall Applications: Applications received by February 1 will be given priority in admission and funding.
+Fall Applications: Applications for fall semester are reviewed on a rolling basis with applications received prior to February 1 given priority in admission and funding.
 Decisions about assistantships are usually finalized by June 1.
 Applications must be complete by June 30 for admission for Fall semester.

 Summer Applications: The Biology Department does not accept new students in the Summer semester.